Bitdefender BOX 2

 - Concurrent Dual band Wireless 2.4 Ghz & 5 Ghz

 - MU-MIMO 3x3 antenna configuration

 - IEEE 802.11a/b/g/n/ac

 - 1 x WAN port - 10/100/1000BASE-T Ethernet

 - 1 x LAN port - 10/100/1000BASE-T Ethernet

-To improve speed, stability and security I recently switched from an all wireless network to a (pseudo) wired one with my AirPorts now functioning as access points (AP).
-Nearly all of my devices (desktop computers and peripherals) are now wired to the network via a switch and/or powerline adapter.
-Wireless usage (laptop, phone and tablet) is usually within 10 ft. of an access point so signal strength is not an issue.
+To improve speed, stability and security I recently switched from an all wireless mesh network to a hardwired one with Cat7 running throughout most of the house.
+Nearly all of my devices (desktop computers and peripherals) are now hardwired to the network via a switch, or in the case of a couple of hard-to-reach spots, with a powerline adapter.
+Wireless connectivity (laptop, phone and tablet) is usually within 10-12 ft. of an access point so signal strength is not an issue.
 My network kit includes:

 BOX Configuration Options

 As mentioned above there are three configuration options depending on whether you’re using: